bradleyeckert/hermes/docs/hermes.md

 The FSM can be reset at any time with a `10-04` sequence, which re-pairs the connection.

-Headers are 6-byte.
+Headers start with a tag.
 Depending on the tag, messages have optional fields like payload and hash.
 There two messages that are not encrypted: Boilerplate Query and Boilerplate Response.
 All others use AEAD - they are encrypted and authenticated.

+The rationale for a 2-byte default length is that a >64KB message is not reasonable, because one bit error would destroy the entire message.
+If you really want to support longer messages, change `HERMES_LENGTH_LENGTH`.

+Messages that overflow the receive buffer are ignored (the receiver waits for `12`).
+A long message can be sent in a file by, for each 32KB block, writing the boilerplate, IV setup, and message (including HMAC) to a file.
+The blocks in the file are encrypted and authenticated by whatever produced them.
+They are tamper-proof.
+They can only be read by using the boilerplate to look up keys.

 ### Boilerplate messages

 Boilerplate messages are plaintext, so they do not get a hash.
-The Boilerplate Query is ``18-06-00-F9-FF-00-12``, which triggers a Boilerplate Response.
+The Boilerplate Query is `18-04-00-FB-12`, which triggers a Boilerplate Response.
 The allowed length of a boilerplate is up to 64 bytes, the minimum receive buffer size.
 Boilerplate responses longer than 64-byte are truncated, so the receiver will wait for a `12`.

+The boilerplate contains a UUID.
+For example, the CH32V20x and CH32V30x MCUs contain a 96-bit ESIG.
+To use the ESIG in the boilerplate, `memcpy` would move 12 bytes from address `0x1FFFF7E8` to a RAM buffer used by the boilerplate.
+Other boilerplate items include the AEAD protocol used (0 means XChaCha20-SipHash), HMAC length (8 or 16 bytes), and Length field length (2, 3, or 4).
+The default data structure for `hermes` is:

+- Length of the boilerplate in bytes, should be less than 65.
+Default is 18.
+- 3-byte "nyb" string (nyb = None of your business)
+- 13-byte UUID
+- 1-byte AEAD format identifier

+The AEAD format identifier packs bitfields as follows:

+- b2:b0 = AEAD protocol.
+0 = XChaCha20-SipHash.
+- b4:b3 = reserved, default is 10.
+- b6:b5 = Message length width minus 1.
+Default is 01, meaning 2-byte length field.
+- b7 = HMAC length.
+0 = 16-byte, 1 = 8-byte.
+Default is 0.

 ### IV setup messages

 The messages used for pairing are a specific length, which depends on the IV length.
 A sample Send IV message looks like this:

 ```
-1A-37-00-FF-C8-00                                   Header
+1A-35-00-CA                                      Header
 29-BE-E1-D6-52-49-F1-E9-B3-DB-87-3E-24-0D-06-47  mIV
-AF-87-4C-B9-0D-30-B6-4C-00-CA-8E-C8-E9-48-B3-10-02  cIV (notice the embedded 12)
+A5-BD-C1-C1-CF-88-FC-4E-15-2D-05-6F-93-59-02-8B  cIV
 02                                               receiver buffer size in 64-byte blocks
-DA-51-63-7F-FA-34-EE-AE-EA-C3-AD-E8-7A-BC-E0-55     HMAC
+98-79-1F-9E-03-D4-F0-E6-0F-39-EE-9D-16-8B-64-08  HMAC
 12                                               end-of-message
 ```

-The pairing request, `1A-37-00-C8-FF-00-...`, triggers the above message.
+The pairing request, `1A-35-00-CA-...`, triggers the above message.
 Upon reception of the setup message, the receiver sends a response setup message in the same format but with the tag `1B` instead of `1A`.

+## Acknowledge handshake

+Each encrypted message elicits an ACK response.
+The ACK counters of each port stay synchronized when everything is operating normally.